 See 'Providing price information' for more information.Back to top

-You may also wish to seek advice from a trade or practitioner organisation, such as the British Herbal Medicine Association or the Association of Traditional Chinese Medicine and Acupuncture (UK).
+You may also wish to seek advice from a trade or practitioner organisation, such as the British Herbal Medicine Association, the Register of Chinese Herbal Medicine or the Association of Traditional Chinese Medicine and Acupuncture (UK).

 Please note that a link to an organisation in the list does not imply any approval or warranty as to the standing or capability of that organisation by the Chartered Trading Standards Institute.Back to top